by Kenneth Radu

 body and floating in a galaxy of stars graced the cover.
 According to the

-That last summer before entering high school, Adrian used to scout the
+That last summer before entering high school, Adrian Bob-lo Island

 Almost every moment off his job at the automotive